cubei/FlappyCow/data_privacy.md

 # Flutter Cow - Data Privacy

+This document descripes the usage of data for the Android App **Flutter Cow**.

 ### Permission usage

 The internet permission is used for ads and to communicate with the Play Services in order to allow the usage of leaderboard and achievements.